Creating Custom Themes and Clients¶

 License for First-Party & Example Clients/Widgets

-Conversely, if you build a brand-new widget from scratch—and do not copy or link to any AGPL-3.0–licensed files, then you may license that widget under any terms you choose.
+Conversely, if you build a brand-new widget from scratch and do not copy from or create a derivative work of AGPL-3.0–licensed client code, you may license that independent widget under terms of your choice.

-For the full license text, see the LICENSE file in the repository.
+For the complete and authoritative terms, see the LICENSE file in the repository.

 What is a Client?¶